alia521/strawpoll-bot/README.md

 - Write node index in your terminal/git
 - It will ask you some options;
 - Profit !
+- Some votes may fail: thats because of the proxy.
+But overall you'll get about 1000~ votes if you run the script 3 times.

 ![Options](https://github.com/HRPsomenumbers/images/blob/master/options.PNG)
-_some votes may fail but after all you're get about 1000 votes if you run the script 3 times.